 The Bondo Wood Filler can’t accept wood stain the same way that wood can (plus all types of wood will take the same color of wood stain a little differently too!)

-(Actually, I decided to stain the whole entire desk in Java Gel Stain ((you don’t have to strip the old finish all the way off to use gel stain!!) for a really quick updated look)
+(Actually, I decided to stain the whole entire desk in Java Gel Stain (you don’t have to strip paint and the old finish all the way off to use gel stain!!) for a really quick updated look)

 - Use a stir stick to mix the gel stain really well.